dieterichlawson/hadoop_setup/README.md

-This is a quick guide to setting up Cloudera's CDH-2.0.0-cdh4 in local mode for CS246 and is largely a cleaned up version of [this blog article](http://practicalcloudcomputing.com/post/26448910436/install-and-run-hadoop-yarn-in-10-easy-steps).
+This is a quick guide to setting up Cloudera's CDH-2.0.0-cdh4 in local mode for CS246 and is largely a cleaned up and modified version of [this blog article](http://practicalcloudcomputing.com/post/26448910436/install-and-run-hadoop-yarn-in-10-easy-steps).

+Pull requests/corrections/recommendations welcome.

 **NOTE**: This is *not* a guide to setting up Eclipse locally, which you will also have to do if you want to use Hadoop's Java API outside of the provided VM.
-Be forewarned that getting Eclipse set up might be harder than getting Hadoop set up so go down this route at your own risk.
+The short version of how to set up Eclipse is to download it and then install the m2e plugin (Maven for Eclipse).
+Then you should generally be able to follow the HW0 guidelines for setting up a Hadoop project.

 #### Requirements